nprigent/Intro2ITSecCourse/doc/slides.md

 ## Protecting HTTP communications with HTTPS

-- The web is not ubiquitous and many services can be obtained through it (information, social networks, banking, etc.)
+- Many services can now be obtained through the web (information, social networks, banking, etc.)

 - Confidentiality and integrity of communications is necessary but is not provided by HTTP itself.